January 12, 2021

 You can also look for flavor in different ways.

-Provider Julia Pontones explains:
+Coach Julia Pontones explains:

 Mindless and emotional eating can happen to everyone.
 We seek the easy blood sugar surge to feel better in the short-term without considering what’s behind the eating.